 To learn more about PTO payout laws, visit Nebraska’s website.

 New York does not require employers to pay employees for accrued time off.
-However, under New York law, employers are required to pay employees for accrued vacation upon termination if they do not have a policy that says otherwise.
+However, employers must give employees advance notice of any implemented use-it-or-lose-it policy.

 View New York’s website for more information on PTO payout.

 North Carolina does not require employers to pay employees for accrued time off.
 Employers must pay employees for accrued vacation at the time of termination if their policy doesn’t address what happens to it.

 For more information on employee PTO payout rights in North Carolina, check out their website.

 Although North Dakota law says that employees are entitled to unused vacation pay when they are terminated, there are some exceptions.

 Employers with employees who voluntarily leave can withhold accrued vacation pay if: